Alexander Kluge

-Alexander Kluge (born 14 February 1932) is a German author, philosopher, academic and film director.
+Alexander Ernst Kluge (14 February 1932 – 25 March 2026) was a German author, film director, academic and founder of a television production company.

+After studies with Theodor W. Adorno in Frankfurt, he worked as an assistant to Fritz Lang for The Tiger of Eschnapur.
+He directed his first film, Brutality in Stone, in 1960, a short montage dealing with the Nazi era.
+He became instrumental in New German Cinema, establishing an institute for film at the Hochschule für Gestaltung Ulm.
+Among his signature films are Artists under the Big Top: Perplexed (1968) and The Assault of the Present on the Rest of Time (1985).
+In 1987 Kluge founded the television production company DCTP, producing for private television.

+As an author, he focused on short stories.
+His major works of social criticism include Öffentlichkeit und Erfahrung, translated as Public Sphere and Experience, co-written with Oskar Negt and first published in 1972.
+He was a professor in Frankfurt from 1973.
+Kluge received major literary awards including the Georg Büchner Prize and the Grimme-Preis for his lifetime achievement in television.

 Early life, education and early career

-Kluge was born in Halberstadt, Province of Saxony (now Saxony-Anhalt), Germany.

-After growing up during World War II, he studied history, law and music at the University of Marburg Germany, and the Johann Wolfgang Goethe University of Frankfurt am Main in Germany.
+Kluge was born in Halberstadt on 14 February 1932, the son of a country physician.
+He grew up during World War II and was drafted to the Volkssturm in 1944.
+He witnessed the bombing of his hometown on 8 April 1945.
+He studied history, law and church music at the University of Marburg and in Frankfurt.
 He received his doctorate in law in 1956.

 While studying in Frankfurt, Kluge befriended the philosopher Theodor W. Adorno, who was teaching at the Institute for Social Research, or Frankfurt School.
-Kluge served as a legal counsel for the Institute, and began writing his earliest stories during this period.
-At Adorno's suggestion, he also began to investigate filmmaking, and in 1958, Adorno introduced him to German filmmaker Fritz Lang, for whom Kluge worked as an assistant on the making of The Tiger of Eschnapur.
+Kluge served as a legal counsel for the institute, and began writing his earliest stories during this period.
+At Adorno's suggestion, he also began to investigate filmmaking, and in 1958, Adorno introduced him to German filmmaker Fritz Lang, for whom Kluge worked as an assistant on The Tiger of Eschnapur.